-All electro-mechanical technology courses have these prerequisites: DSPM 0700, DSPR 0800 and DSPW 0800 or acceptable placement
+All electro-mechanical technology courses have these prerequisites: DSPM 0700, DSPR 0800 and DSPW 0800 or acceptable placement scores

-EET 100 Electrical Circuits I (F, S, SU)
+EET 100 Electrical Circuits I 3 cr. hrs.
+(F, S, SU)

 This course covers the principles of DC circuit analysis.
 Concepts of voltage and current sources, series and parallel circuits and equivalent circuits are covered.
 An introduction to AC circuit analysis is also covered.
 The course is comprised of two hours lecture and three hours laboratory experiments.